pschaus/LINFO1121/source/part6/ex1.rst

 Exercise 6.1.7
 """"""""""""""

-Let :math:`G(V,E)` be an undirected graph with weights on which a minimum spanning tree has been computed.
+Let :math:`G = (V,E)` be an edge-weighted undirected graph for which a minimum spanning tree (MST) has already been computed.
-Then :math:`k` arcs have been randomly removed from this MST.
+Suppose :math:`k` edges are removed from this MST.
-Write a method to retrieve an MST from the partial MST.
+Write a method to reconstruct an MST from the remaining :math:`|V|-1-k` edges.
-The final MST does not have to be identical to the original, only the remaining :math:`V-1-k` arcs must at least be present.
+The final MST does not need to be identical to the original one, but it must contain the :math:`|V|-1-k` preserved edges.

-On what important property(ies) of MSTs is your algorithm based?
+On what fundamental property (or properties) of MSTs is your algorithm based?
-What is the complexity of your method?
+What is the time complexity of your method?

 .. answer::